No Te Va Gustar: 1994–2001: early years

+2002–2011: international breakthrough

-During 2002, the band recorded its second album titled Este Fuerte Viento Que Sopla in Santiago, Chile.
-From that moment on No Te Va Gustar began solidifying their position as one of the defining groups of Uruguayan rock.
+During 2002, in Santiago, Chile, the band recorded their second album titled Este Fuerte Viento que Sopla, mixed by Mariano Pavéz.
+From that moment No Te Va Gustar began solidifying their position as one of the defining groups of Uruguayan rock.
 The album was certified Gold by the Cámara Uruguaya de Productores de Fonogramas y Videogramas six months after its release.

 In 2004, the band toured different countries in South America, and at the end of the year their third studio album titled Aunque Cueste Ver El Sol was released.
 The record release concert attracted an audience of 10,000 people, and the show was recorded for release on DVD in 2005.
 The band also did a European tour, playing dates in more than 40 cities including Munich, Hamburg, Bremen, Berlin, Vienna, Bern, and Madrid.
 That same year No Te Va Gustar celebrated its 10 years as a band in Montevideo.
 Marcel Curuchet also joined on keyboards.

 No Te Va Gustar recorded and released their fourth album Todo es tan inflamable in 2006, then promoted the album in various concerts in Uruguay and Argentina.
 Also in 2006, group members Mateo Moreno (bass) and Pablo Abdala (drums) left the group citing personal reasons.
 Diego Bartaburu joined as drummer, and the previous one, Abdala, was announced as responsible for the artistic production.
 Guzmán Silveira joined as bassist.

-In 2008 they performed at the River Plate Stadium in Quilmes Rock, where they shared the stage with Guasones, Los Ratones Paranoicos, Las Pelotas and Los Piojos.
-On October 22, they released their fifth studio album called El Camino Más Largo, recorded at Elefante Blanco between May and August of the same year.
+On 5 April 2008, they performed at the Estadio Monumental in Quilmes Rock, where they shared the stage with Guasones, Los Ratones Paranoicos, Las Pelotas and Los Piojos.
+On 22 October, they released their fifth studio album called El Camino Más Largo, recorded at Elefante Blanco between May and August of the same year.
+About the title of the record, the band stated: "it is a concept that encompasses us in many ways, in the way we live and in the way we take our careers".
+The album is considered by critics to be much happier and with more romantic lyrics, without leaving behind the band's roots and social criticism.
+In 2009, a concert tour to promote the album visited Buenos Aires at the Estadio Luna Park, Cuba, Costa Rica and European countries.